siwatts/jellybeans-theme-vscode/README.md

 ```

 Brighter bracket pair matching:
-- Bracket pair matching is based first on jellybeans.vim `:hi Delimiter` colour,
+- Bracket pair matching is based first on jellybeans vim `:hi Delimiter` colour,
   then rotating around similar colours.
-- To use brighter colours from theme and make brackets more legible, use
+- To use brighter colours taken from the theme itself and make brackets more
-  something like this
+  legible, use something like this

 ```json
 "workbench.colorCustomizations": {